-- Spring Health and Antenna Foundation are partnering with TRANSFORM to scale up water kiosk home delivery services through 2020.
-An additional 100,000 people will have sustainable access to safe water in rural India through this joint initiative.
+- In 2019 Spring Health and Antenna Foundation partnered with TRANSFORM to scale up water kiosk home delivery services and add 100 new kiosks to the network.
+An additional 100,000 people have now sustainable access to safe water in rural India through this joint initiative.

 - The long-term goal (by 2025) is to bring this service to 1,000 villages across India and to reach 1 million people with safe water.